 Dhipaya Insurance Public Company Limited adopts a customer-centric approach for its business operations policy, focusing on maximizing both its products and services offered to its customers.
-The Company's aim is to increase its competitiveness and to enhance its business operations in order to accommodate technological changes and embrace the upcoming Start-up players who will increase their already significant role in transforming the insurance industry in the future.
-This will be achieved by developing infrastructures and incorporating technology in its business operations in order to prepare to be a one-stop turnkey service provider in the non-life insurance sector, and the leader in the digital insurance market.
+The Company's aim is to increase its competitiveness and to enhance its business operations in order to accommodate innovation or technological changes and embrace the upcoming Start-up and Insure players who will increase their already significant role in transforming the insurance industry in the future in order to pave the way to being the leader in the digital insurance market on a sustainable basis and the leading non-life insurance company in the region.
 In view of this upcoming transformation, the Company has formulated its business strategies according to the following five aspects:

-- 1. Sustainable Profitability.
+- 1. Sustainable Profitability:

-- Creating new products and offering new service platforms
+- Creating new products and offering new service platforms;

-- Acquiring new business partners
+- Acquiring new business partners;

-- Developing new sale channels
+- Developing new sale channels;

-- Retaining existing customers
+- Retaining existing customers;

-- 2. Management of Operating Costs.
+- 2. Management of Operating Costs:

-- Adopting information technology in its business operations
+- Adopting information technology in its business operations;

-- 3. Development of Work Procedure.
+- 3. Development of Work Procedure:

-- Integrating and improving the work procedure
+- Integrating and improving the work procedure;

-- Enhancing the internal control function
+- Enhancing the internal control function;

-- 4. Development of Human Resources.
+- 4. Development of Human Resources:

-- Planning the human resource requirement
+- Planning the human resource requirement;

-- Cultivating an organizational culture
+- Cultivating an organizational culture;

-- 5. Development of an Information Technology System.
+- 5. Development of an Information Technology System:

-- Enhancing the information technology system to accommodate the current business operations
+- Enhancing the information technology system to accommodate the current business operations.